PranitKatwe/PranitKatwe/README.md

 - I used to regularly talk on technology at [https://www.youtube.com/@nerdcast_nerdcasm](https://www.youtube.com/@nerdcast_nerdcasm)

-- 💬 Ask me about **Data Science, Machine Learning, and Deep learning**
+- 💬 Ask me about **Data Science, Machine Learning, Deep learning, and AI**

 - 📫 How to reach me **Pranit.Katwe@colorado.edu**